shushruthareddy123/Dean-and-David-PL-Analysis/README.md

 ```

 This writes `outputs/ai_generated_insights.md` alongside the charts and
-CSVs, and it's also what the dashboard's "Manager's note" displays.
+CSVs and it's also what the dashboard's "Manager's note" displays.
 Only summary statistics (revenue, margins, top/bottom items, etc.) are
-sent to the API — never raw row-level sales data — keeping the prompt
+sent to the API — never raw row-level sales data  keeping the prompt
-small and, if this is later pointed at real restaurant data, limiting
+small and, if this is later pointed at real restaurant data limiting
-what's exposed to a third-party API.
+what's exposed to a third party API.

 **No API key?** `run_analysis.py` automatically falls back to a static,
-template-based narrative so the project still runs end-to-end without
+template based narrative so the project still runs end-to-end without
-requiring paid API access — the LLM step is an enhancement layer, not
+requiring paid API access  the LLM step is an enhancement layer not
 a hard dependency.

 ## Using this with real data